PyEllips/pyElli/paper/paper.md

 While the 2x2 algorithm splits the light into two perpendicular polarized beams and solves them separately, the 4x4 matrix approach solves the complete electromagnetic field, which allows solving more complex problems, e.g., anistropic materials or active media.

 For fast processing pyElli's algorithms are fully vectorized for multiple wavelengths and leverage the numerical algebra libraries [NumPy] and [SciPy].
-This allows the usage of advanced fitting algorithms, i.e., global optimizers, in reasonable evaluation times and enables embedded in-situ monitoring of overlayer growth possible.
+This allows the usage of advanced fitting algorithms, i.e., global optimizers, in reasonable evaluation times and enables embedded in-situ monitoring of overlayer growth.
 The usage of python and vectorization libraries allows for easy adoption for artificial intelligence based analysis of SE data.

 # Statement of need

-The importance of publishing data according to the FAIR principles [FAIRpaper] is growing.
+The importance of publishing data according to the FAIR principles `[@Wilkinson2016]` is growing.
 Many research journals already require authors to add supporting data and sponsors are starting to demand data governance from institutes and researchers.
-Since not only the data itself is necessary to reproduce data, but also the software the data was created with, the FAIR principles were recently extended to apply to research software, too [FAIR4RS].
+Since not only the data itself is necessary to reproduce data, but also the software the data was created with, the FAIR principles were recently extended to apply to research software, too `[@Barker2022]`.
 We believe that producing FAIR data and using a FAIR and open analysis pipeline is especially important for SE as the results are tightly related and dependent on the algorithms and models used for evaluation.

 An open source toolkit has many inherent benefits over proprietary software.